BharatK0049/dsa-practice/problems/lc_0238_product_array_except_self.md

 - Can't be using division since 0s exist and that would lead to zero division error.
 - I managed to solve it using division operator, a stupidly lengthy code and it worked.. but it was cheating.
 I even bypassed using power (-1) but that's division too.
 At least I know how to solve it this way.
 Now to actually solve the problem
 - answer[i] = (product of nums[0 … i-1]) × (product of nums[i+1 … n-1])
-- I figured the prefix and postfix multiplication but couldn't find a O(n) solution for it, relying on a nested loop to calculate postfix and prefix multiplication
+- I initially relied on nested loops to compute prefix and postfix products separately before realizing they can be accumulated in linear time.

 ## Final Approach (In Words)
 - Using one output array as space, I first use a for loop to update all the prefix products of the number by taking a prefix variable and storing the output_array's index value as that, followed by prefix multiplication.